iOS 14 and Facebook ads: All you need to know

 1. Adapt for eight conversion events - for optimization and reporting

-Facebook will be setting a limit of eight conversion events (standard and custom) for optimization and reporting per domain, which you can set in your Events Manager under Aggregated Event Measurement.
+Facebook set a limit of eight conversion events (standard and custom) for optimization and reporting per domain, which you can set in your Events Manager under Aggregated Event Measurement.

 • Facebook will automatically choose your eight events for you if you don’t specify them in order of volume